-Triguna is a Chicago land heavy metal band formed in 2012 by current members Jeremy York and Claude Bird.
+Triguna is a Chicago progressive metal band formed in 2012 by current members Jeremy York and Claude Bird.
 The two initially got the idea after Jeremy’s practicing of death growls in German class caused Bird and Jeremy to become friends, and eventually brothers in metal.
 After much talking and planning in between periods of German class, Jeremy and Bird reached out to their local musician friends to find members.

 For the first three weeks or so of the band, they were sort of a continuation of the band CYNICO, because they were playing with the composer/music nerd and fellow metal brother Ethan Trevino.
 Ethan shortly after moved to the city to formally study music so Jeremy and Bird had nothing much going on.
 Then Jeremy called on his old guitar teacher Eric to find members.
 Eric suggested the musician Justin Herr.
 The three got together and planned out what they wanted from the band.
 About a week later after going to a party, Jeremy brought in Michael Blanding to play drums.
 Jeremy and Michael where instant friends because of Michael’s Megadeth shirt.